cvanh/station-zuil/readme.md

 1. create a virtual env by running `python -m venv ./.venv`
 2. activate the virtual env, you can do this on *NIX systems by running `source ./bin/activate` and on windows by deleting windows and downloading linux
 3. once the virtual env is activated install the pip packages by running `pip install -r requirements.txt`
-4. run `cp .env.example .env` and change the openweatherapi key to your own api key
+4. run this and change the variables .env
 ```
 cat << EOF
 DBHOST=localhost